CamW/npam/README.md

 ##Using Npam
 The best way to make use of the Npam library is to include it as a nuget dependency.
 Npam is available on nuget at https://www.nuget.org/packages/Npam

+In addition to pulling Npam in from Nuget, you will also need to ensure that the PAM development libraries are installed for your distro.
+For Ubuntu:`sudo apt-get install libpam0g-dev` and for Fedora: `sudo dnf -y install pam-devel`

 Below is a sample project.json which includes a nuget dependency on Npam
 ```
 {